Scroll to top

 Surveillance

 Turkey's security services conduct extensive surveillance.
-Corporate travellers in sensitive industries should assume communications may be monitored.
+Corporate travellers in defence, energy, media, or politically sensitive sectors should assume electronic communications may be monitored and plan communications discipline accordingly.

 Vetted operators with direct experience in Istanbul